NotArne/DLAutoGen/README.md

 ### Usage:
 The program can be used via command line.
 It has the following command line parameters:

-`-h`: Print help information \
+`-h`: (help) Print help information \
-`-i`: Path to the header files regarding the library.
+`-i`: (include) Path to the header files regarding the library.
 It can be specified more than one header. \
-`-l`: Library which should be linked at runtime \
+`-l`: (library) Library which should be linked at runtime \
-`-o`: Set the output directory of this program.
+`-o`: (output) Set the output directory of this program.
 If empty, the actual directory of the program is assumed. \
-`--cst`: If set, the functions in the header will be matched with the symbols in the symbol table of the library \
+`--cst`: (check symbol table) If set, the functions in the header will be matched with the symbols in the symbol table of the library \
-`--cl`: Check if the specified library exists on the system. \
+`--cl`: (check library) Check if the specified library exists on the system. \
-`--adsf`: Add the abort command to generated files, iff dlsym fails.
+`--adsf`: (abort on dlsym failure) Add the abort command to generated files, iff dlsym fails. \
+`--fml`: (function list path) Specify the path to a comma(,) separated .csv file which contains the names of the functions which should be linked.
+        Functions which are in the header but not mentioned in the .csv list will be removed from the generated header.

 ### Restrictions:
 The program works only on pure C functions in C libraries.
 The `extern "C"` construct in C++ might work.
 The header files must be correct.